mikkelbu/reading-list/README.md

 * "Vølvens vej - Misteltenen" by Anne-Marie Vedsø Olesen

 # Books that I want to read

-* "The Books of Earthsea - The Complete Illustrated Edition" by Ursula K. Le Guin (I've read the first three books a couple of times as a child)
-* Continue "The Expanse" book series by James S. A. Coreys.
-I've read the first three books
+## Books that I own, but have not read yet
-* Probably read the following 2 Dune books that I've already have
+* Probably read the following 2 Dune books: "Dune Messiah" and "Children of Dune"
 * Perhaps reread the first many books in the "Dragonlance" series - in the beginning primarily by Tracy Hickman and Margaret Weis
 * "Sandman The Deluxe Edition Book 1" by Neil Gaiman and Sam Kieth
+* "We Have No Idea - A Guide to the Unknown Universe" by Jorge Cham and Daniel Whiteson
+* "Rød mand/sort mand" by Kim Leine
+* "1984" by George Orwell
+* "The Dark Forest" and "Death's End" - book 2 and 3 in the "The Three-Body Problem" book series by Cixin Liu
+* "Dette fremmede i mig" by Orhan Pamuk

+## Books that I want to buy
+* "The Books of Earthsea - The Complete Illustrated Edition" by Ursula K. Le Guin (I've read the first three books a couple of times as a child)
+* Continue "The Expanse" book series by James S. A. Corey
 * ...

 # Books that I've read